NEW: Suspect reportedly in custody in Turkey after jet bomb threat, desire to fly to Sochi

 A day before, high excitement marked qualification events in the men’s and women’s slopestyle, women’s moguls and team figure skating.

-Russia has drafted 37,000 police and security officers to handle security in Sochi, but that has not done much to assuage fears.
+Russia has drafted some 37,000 police and security officers to handle security in Sochi.
+But that’s not been enough to assuage everyone’s fears.

 Turkish hijacking: A Turkish jetliner signaled a hijacking and landed in Istanbul on Friday after a passenger said a bomb was on board and told crew members to take the plane to Sochi, Turkish officials said.
 A suspect is reportedly in custody, and authorities are searching the plane for explosives.